 Together, the two divisions make up the giant that is IKEA.

-IKEA is well known for its modernist furniture designs, its affordable household products, and (in the United States) its cafeteria and food options.
+IKEA is well-known for its modernist furniture designs, its affordable household products, and (in the U.S.) its cafeteria and restaurant-quality food options.

 Most major cities have a local store that serves them and the surrounding smaller towns.

-IKEA continuously researches and innovates, and prides itself on efficiency and high service standards.
+IKEA continuously researches and innovates, priding itself on efficiency and high service standards.

-However, it’s important to understand that IKEA didn’t start off as the giant that it has become.
-The corporate giant comes from humble beginnings.
+However, it’s important to understand that IKEA didn’t start out as the giant that it has become.

 IKEA Stock: A Brief History of IKEA